Close Menu

 LEARN MORE ABOUT OUR LAW FIRM

 If you want to learn more about our lawyers and staff, then read our About Us page.
-For example, you can learn about Andria Summers, who has 21 years of experience working at Cannon Disability Law.
+For example, you can learn about Andria Summers, who has 21 years of experience working at our SSD law firm.
 She can also help you with your Medicare advantage plan.
 She has also won thousands of SSDI and SSI cases.

 Additionally, Dianna Cannon has been helping her clients win benefits for over thirty years.
 Ms. Cannon has years of Federal Court experience.
 She has also taught law school and written a book on SSDI benefits.
 Brett Bunkall also has years of legal experience helping people obtain their SSI and SSD benefits.